 In any deck, recursion of resources from graveyards is always incredibly useful.
 This card fills that position in a Vampire theme deck.
 Its cost is manageable, its stats are decent, and most importantly it has vigilance.

 The ability to bring any creature with converted mana cost 3 or less from the graveyard to the battlefield when this creature attacks is impactful.
-This is especially relevant considering some of the useful Vampires are of this mana cost.
+This is especially relevant considering some useful Vampires are of this mana cost.

 Anowon, the Ruin Sage

-This creature is incredibly good in many different situations and strategies.
+This creature is incredibly good in many situations and strategies.
 Firstly, it’s a recurring removal option for a Vampire deck.
 It forces all players to sacrifice a non-Vampire creature in each of your upkeeps.

 This paired up with the fact that you will probably only have Vampire creatures on your board means that this ability will not affect your board, but it will affect your opponents.